Crooked Arrows: Cast

-The film features cameo appearances by former Tufts men's lacrosse coach and Brown men's lacrosse coach Mike Daly, former Virginia Cavaliers men's lacrosse coach Don Starsia, Syracuse Orange men's lacrosse coach John Desko, and Syracuse Orange women's lacrosse coach Gary Gait; referees Tom Kitterick, Brian Lenane, and Bill Doherty; and lacrosse stars Paul Rabil, Zack Greer, and Brodie Merrill.
+The film features cameo appearances by former Tufts men's lacrosse coach and Brown men's lacrosse coach Mike Daly, former Virginia Cavaliers men's lacrosse coach Dom Starsia, Syracuse Orange men's lacrosse coach John Desko, and Syracuse Orange women's lacrosse coach Gary Gait; referees Tom Kitterick, Brian Lenane, and Bill Doherty; and lacrosse stars Paul Rabil, Zack Greer, and Brodie Merrill.

 Reception

 Critical reception

-On review aggregator website Rotten Tomatoes, the film holds a 41% approval rating based on 27 reviews, with an average rating of 5.4/10.
+On review aggregator website Rotten Tomatoes, the film holds a 42% approval rating based on 26 reviews, with an average rating of 5.4/10.
 On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has an average score of 42, based on 13 reviews.

 The Austin Chronicle's Marjorie Baumgarten commended the filmmakers for making tweaks to the underdog sports movie formula by putting a "novel focus" on a rarely seen sport within the context of Native American history but felt it was "predictable" overall.
 Kalvin Henely of Slant Magazine said: "Although it adheres to the tried-and-true sports movie formula of an underdog team striving to overcome their limitations to become winners, Crooked Arrows lacks captivating emotional momentum."
 Farran Smith Nehme of the New York Post was critical of the cast of young lacrosse players being given stock characters and the sport itself not being explained in enough detail, saying the film overall comes across like an "after-school special."

 Daniel M. Gold from The New York Times wrote that: "Crooked Arrows gets points for its glimpses of Native American culture and history — the film’s backers include the Onondaga Nation — but too many of these scenes are disappointingly static.
 And the games themselves give little sense of the flow or exquisite precision of lacrosse.
 Splitting the difference between heritage film and sports flick, Crooked Arrows gets neither right, whiffing at an open net."